dfinity/motoko/README.md

 nix-env -i -f . -A dvm
 ```
 Repeat the last command after upgrading `dev/nix`.

+By default, `dvm` is built using the V8 engine.
+To build with the Haskell
+engine, pass `--arg v8 false` to any of the above `nix-*` commands.

 ## Installation and development without Nix